 Guidelines for completion of the Clinical Assignments will be provided the first day of class.
 Students will be expected to use the nursing process in assessing, planning, implementing and evaluating the care of selected clients in the clinical area.
 Guidelines may be revised during the semester and students will be provided with revisions.
+All clinical paperwork including medication presentation, critical thinking journals, support groups, care plans, process recording, teaching project, community health assignment, and the video and chapter questions must be submitted and receive a minimum of 70% in order to pass the clinical portion of N3481.
+Late submissions will receive a 10% deduction for each day late with a maximum of 30 points deducted for a late assignment submission.

-- One Clinical Orientation: To be completed Week 1 on your regularly scheduled clinical day (unless it falls on a holiday) for Thursday/Friday clinicals.
-Those students in Monday psych clinical may be scheduled on Thursday or Friday (dependant on other scheduled clinicals).
+- One Clinical Orientation: Orientation is mandatory and cannot be made-up.
+To be completed on your regularly scheduled clinical day (unless it falls on a holiday) for Thursday/Friday clinical or as assigned.
+Those students in Monday psych clinical may be scheduled on Thursday or Friday (dependent on other scheduled clinicals).
 At UTA, Rooms/DatesTBA. - 2.
-Two communication simulations: This requires prior preparation (see video directions in Clinical Supplement).
-To be completed Week 2 and Week 3 on your regularly scheduled clinical day (unless it falls on a holiday) for Thursday/Friday clinicals.
-Those students in Monday psych clinical may be scheduled on Thursday or Friday (dependent on other scheduled clinicals).
+Two communication simulations: Simulations are mandatory and cannot be made-up.
+This requires prior preparation (see video directions in Clinical Supplement).
+To be completed Week 2 and Week 3 on your regularly scheduled clinical day (unless it falls on a holiday) for Thursday/Friday clinical.
+Those students in Monday psych clinical may be scheduled on Thursday or Friday (dependent on other scheduled clinical).At UTA, Rooms/Dates TBA. - 3.
+One Medication Presentation: This requires prior preparation (see directions in Clinical